ssj27072002/SanskritNet33/README.md

 1)ramcharitmanas
 2)perfect_ramcharitmanas_dataset.csv

-Install the dependencies:Bashpip install -r requirements.txt  # Or use the pip install command listed above
+Install the dependencies:Use the pip install command listed above

-Run the application:Bashpython app.py

-Access the Web App: Open your web browser and go to the local host address provided in your terminal (usually http://127.0.0.1:7860).

-How to Use the InterfaceOnce the application is running, you will be greeted with three main tabs:
+How to Use the Interface: Once the application is running, you will be greeted with three main tabs:

 Sanskrit → Awadhi:Paste a Sanskrit verse into the input box.Click the "Translate" button.The app will process the text through the Stage 1 API (Sanskrit $\rightarrow$ Hindi) and Stage 2 Model (Hindi $\rightarrow$ Awadhi).